- Initial State Streaming SDK for LabVIEW on Github

 - To successfully run the "One-shot" LabVIEW example, you will need a valid Access Key and Bucket Key from your Initial State account.

-Like many other LabVIEW patterns, the Initial State LabVIEW Streaming SDK uses the pattern of Open > Do Something > Close.
+Like many LabVIEW frameworks, the Initial State LabVIEW Streaming SDK uses the pattern of Open > Read/Write > Close.
 The abbreviation IS is used throughout the SDK, and it simply stands for Initial State.
 The critical VIs in this SDK are as follows:

 Open Initial State Reference (IS Open Connection.vi)

-Under the hood this VI opens a new HTTP session and begins to build up the HTTP request by adding the Access Key as a header to the HTTP session.
+Under the hood this VI opens a new HTTPs session and begins to build up the HTTP request by adding the Access Key as a header to the HTTP session.

 This VI creates a new bucket or appends to an existing bucket via a Bucket Key.
-The VI takes the IS Session Cluster, which is originated in IS Open Connection.vi.
-Based on the other inputs, this VI will either create or append to a bucket.
-Let's look at the scenarios.
+You specify which via the Operation input terminal.
+The VI requires the IS Session Cluster, which is generated by the IS Open Connection.vi.
+Let's look at the usage scenarios.

 - Do not wire the bucket key - a random alpha Bucket Key will be generated.